LMMMEng/OverLoCK/README.md

 ```
 > 💡If you encounter NaN loss, please delete ``--native-amp`` to disable AMP training and resume the checkpoint before the NaN loss occurred.
 >
-> 💡If your GPU memory is insufficient, you can enable gradient checkpointing by adding the following arguments: ``--grad-checkpoint --ckpt-stg 4 0 0 0``.
-If you're still experiencing memory issues, you can increase these values, but be aware that this may slow down training.
+> 💡If your **GPU memory** is insufficient during training, you can enable gradient checkpointing by adding the following arguments: ``--grad-checkpoint --ckpt-stg 4 0 0 0``.
+If you're still experiencing memory issues, you can increase these values, but be aware that this may slow down training speed.

 ## 5. Validation
 To evaluate ```OverLoCK``` on ImageNet-1K, run: